IRC with SSL and OTR Encryption

 /connect irc.indymedia.org

-Improve this command with SSL: you need to add the -ssl option and the server port:
+To improve this command with SSL, you need to add the -ssl option and the server port:

 /connect -ssl irc.indymedia.org 6697

 That’s it.
-To verify the secure connection you can whois your self typing:
+To verify the secure connection, you can use the whois command on yourself by typing:

 /whois your_nickname

-If you cannot install an IRC client or your client does not support SSL, a few most popular IRC servers allow you to connect directly via web browser using HTTPS (secure HTTP connection with SSL).
-For example you can access Indymedia IRC server via https://chat.indymedia.org as well.
+If you cannot install an IRC client or your client does not support SSL, a few of the most popular IRC servers allow you to connect directly via web browser using HTTPS (secure HTTP connection with SSL).
+For example, you can access the Indymedia IRC server via https://chat.indymedia.org as well.

 Check the homepage of your favorite IRC server for instructions about SSL configuration.